Batemans holds regular Antiques, Collectables, Jewellery, Watches, Silver and Gold, Fine Art and Specialist Auctions

 Subject to our Valuer's advice, you are able to set a reserve price on an item, this is the lowest hammer price at which we will sell your lot, any bids below this will not be accepted.
 Our Valuer will be happy to suggest if a reserve would be appropriate on your items.
 If you want your items to have the very best chance of selling then tell the Valuer that you do not wish to set a reserve.
 The reserve, if any, will only apply to the first sale in which the item is entered.
-Generally we do not set a reserve for any item with a value of below £200.
+Generally we do not set a reserve for any item with an estimated value below £200.

 Which sale is my item entered into?

 We will send a Pre Sale advice letter to each Vendor 5 to 10 days prior to every sale with a list of each item that has been lotted for sale.
 We would like to use email if you are able to provide it, we will ask for this, but will post your Pre Sale advice letter if you would prefer.
 This letter is very important as we ask you to carefully check over each description, estimate and reserve (if applicable), and contact us if you see any errors, which we will endeavour to correct prior to sale.